agentmodels/agentmodels.org/chapters/03-one-shot-planning.md

                    actions);
 };

-maxAgent("default");
+print("Choice in default state:     " + maxAgent("default"));

 ~~~~

 There is an alternative way to compute the optimal action for this problem.
-The idea is to treat planning and decision making as an inference problem ("Planning as inference" cite Toussaint Botvinik).
-The previous chapter showed how we can infer the probability that a coin landed Heads from the observation that two of three coins were Heads.
+The idea is to treat choosing an action as an *inference* problem.
+The previous chapter showed how we can *infer* the probability that a coin landed Heads from the observation that two of three coins were Heads.

 ~~~~
 var twoHeads = Enumerate(function(){